New Play Development Programs

 Dorset Theatre Festival’s New Play Development Program works with playwrights from conception to production, providing an incubator to help nurture new voices to speak from their own experience, engaging ideas that come from and return to our community.

-Dorset Theatre Festival also nationally engages new play development.
+Dorset Theatre Festival also engages with national new play development.
 Click here to read Board Member Mary-Anne Van Degna’s reflection on the 2017 Colorado New Play Summit.

 Annual Writers Retreat

 Our Annual Writers Retreat, now in its eighth year, is hosted by Dorset Theatre Festival Resident Playwright Theresa Rebeck and produced in collaboration with Lark Play Development Center in NYC.
 With this weeklong retreat, our goal is to create a nurturing and collaborative environment where participants set a high bar for themselves and their fellow writers, encouraging, challenging and inspiring each other to take risks and plunge deeply into the issues that speak to them.
 We have served as a home to some of the most innovative playwrights working today, including Rajiv Joseph, Samuel L. Hunter, Adam Rapp, Laura Eason, Anna Ziegler, Ken Weitzman, Nicole Burdette, and Cusi Cram, among others.

 The Women Artists Writing Group is a diverse group of mid-career female actresses and theatre artists expanding their artistry through writing.
 Their purpose is to meet the whole female theatre artist where she is at as a writer; they provide resources and support as she works to either discover her own voice, or works towards completing a writing project.
 Writing gives agency to female theatre artists who attest to its powerful liberating effect on all aspects of their individual artistic selves